KushalRadia/CS100-IntroProgramming/Week1.1/Readme.md

 M6.
 [Medium] Count the numbers from 1 to 100, that do not contain the digit 3.

+M7.
+[Medium] Print all the factors of a number A.

+M8.
+[Medium] Given a number X (>5), display the three prime numbers (even equal ones) whose sum is equal to X.

+M9.
+[Medium] Game of Rock-Paper-Scissors.
+Take the inputs as R, P and S.

+M10.
+[Medium] Generate a random number between 1 to N with equal probability.

 -------
 H1.
 [Hard] Check if a point P (x,y) is inside a triangle defined by 3 Points: A (a1,a2) ; B (b1, b2); C (c1,c2)